New Media Design Bachelor of Fine Arts Degree

 Careers in New Media Design

-Digital media is everywhere, and we interact with it daily on phones, tablets, wearables, and in gaming.
-As a result, careers in digital media, new media design, and design for interactive media are booming.
-With an interactive media design degree, you will graduate with the skills and experience to launch a career in visualization design, interactive design, and user experience design for digital advertising, marketing, social media, mobile app development, web applications, entertainment, and gaming, and corporate design.
+Digital products are everywhere, and we interact with them more than ever on our mobile devices, AI-driven platforms, voice-based interfaces, automotive dashboards, health care devices, wearables, and games.
+As a result, careers in digital product design, new media design, and interactive design are booming.
+With a new media design degree, you'll graduate with the skills and experience to launch a dynamic visual, interactive, and user experience design career.
+You’ll be prepared to shape the digital landscape for digital advertising, marketing, social media, mobile apps, web applications, digital products, information, editorial, and corporate design.

 Cooperative Education and Internships